UQ-RCC/hpc-docs/guides/Basics-Globus.md

 ### Globus Connect Personal Software

 Globus provides a desktop tool that enables your personal computer to pretend to be a Globus endpoint.
-There is a link to the "Get Globus Connect Personal" on the Collections part of teh Globus web interface.
+There is a link to the "Get Globus Connect Personal" on the Collections part of the Globus web interface.

-You might find the Personal Connect software useful if you are sending or receiving data from your workstation.
+You might find the Personal Connect software useful if you are sending or receiving data from your workstation. </br>
+You will find it necessary to use the Globus Connect Personal application to _transfer_ big files (>1GB) to the destination.

 You do not need Globus Connect Personal to move data between, say, UQ Globus endpoint and a remote endpoint.
+Just use the app.globus.org website.

 ### Finding your data